 - Student must meet all Pennsylvania State Grant (State Grant) eligibility requirements-with the exception of financial need-with three additions: - Student must have a cumulative GPA of 3.25 or higher as of the time your school checks academic progress for the State Grant Program - Student must have completed at least one academic year (24 semester credits or their equivalent) by the time your school checks academic progress for the State Grant Program - Student must have a total annual family income that does not exceed \$110,000 - Student must complete a FAFSA® and a SGF.
 The funding for RTSS is limited and will be distributed on a first-come, first-served basis, based upon the date that you complete these forms.
-This means that even if you qualify for RTSS, you are not guaranteed an award.
+This means that even if a student qualifies for RTSS, the student is not guaranteed an award.
 There may be more qualified students than the program can fund.